electricbookworks/electric-book-workflow/README.md

 ### Footnotes, endnotes and sidenotes

-Our framework provides three options for notes.
+Our default theme provides three options for notes.

 **Footnotes** appear at the end of a document (web page or book chapter).
 In book parlance, they are therefore actually endnotes, but we call them footnotes because that's what kramdown calls them.
 To create them in markdown, follow the [kramdown syntax for footnotes](http://kramdown.gettalong.org/syntax.html#footnotes):